Radiation pressure: Radiation pressure perturbations

 The Poynting–Robertson effect applies to grain-size particles.
 From the perspective of a grain of dust circling the Sun, the Sun's radiation appears to be coming from a slightly forward direction (aberration of light).
 Therefore, the absorption of this radiation leads to a force with a component against the direction of movement.
 (The angle of aberration is tiny, since the radiation is moving at the speed of light, while the dust grain is moving many orders of magnitude slower than that.)
 The result is a gradual spiral of dust grains into the Sun.
 Over long periods of time, this effect cleans out much of the dust in the Solar System.

 While rather small in comparison to other forces, the radiation pressure force is inexorable.
 Over long periods of time, the net effect of the force is substantial.
 Such feeble pressures can produce marked effects upon minute particles like gas ions and electrons, and are essential in the theory of electron emission from the Sun, of cometary material, and so on.

-Because the ratio of surface area to volume (and thus mass) increases with decreasing particle size, dusty (micrometre-size) particles are susceptible to radiation pressure even in the outer solar system.
+Because the ratio of surface area to volume (and thus mass) increases with decreasing particle size, dusty (micrometre-size) particles are susceptible to radiation pressure even in the outer Solar System.
 For example, the evolution of the outer rings of Saturn is significantly influenced by radiation pressure.

 As a consequence of light pressure, Einstein in 1909 predicted the existence of "radiation friction", which would oppose the movement of matter.
 He wrote: "radiation will exert pressure on both sides of the plate.
 The forces of pressure exerted on the two sides are equal if the plate is at rest.
 However, if it is in motion, more radiation will be reflected on the surface that is ahead during the motion (front surface) than on the back surface.
 The backward acting force of pressure exerted on the front surface is thus larger than the force of pressure acting on the back.
 Hence, as the resultant of the two forces, there remains a force that counteracts the motion of the plate and that increases with the velocity of the plate.
 We will call this resultant 'radiation friction' in brief."

 Solar sails

 Solar sailing, an experimental method of spacecraft propulsion, uses radiation pressure from the Sun as a motive force.
-The idea of interplanetary travel by light was mentioned by Jules Verne in From the Earth to the Moon.
+The idea of interplanetary travel by light was mentioned by Jules Verne in his 1865 novel From the Earth to the Moon.

 A sail reflects about 90% of the incident radiation.
 The 10% that is absorbed is radiated away from both surfaces, with the proportion emitted from the unlit surface depending on the thermal conductivity of the sail.
 A sail has curvature, surface irregularities, and other minor factors that affect its performance.

 The Japan Aerospace Exploration Agency (JAXA) has successfully unfurled a solar sail in space, which has already succeeded in propelling its payload with the IKAROS project.